Self-regulatory organization: Examples

 The American Arbitration Association is also an SRO with official, statutory status.

 Because of the prominence of the SROs in the securities industry, the term SRO is often used to narrowly describe an organization authorized by statute or government agency to exercise control over a certain aspect of the industry.

 The National Association of Realtors (NAR) is an example of an SRO that fills the vacuum left by the absence of government oversight or regulation.
 The NAR sets the rules for multiple listing services and how brokers use them.
 Another example is the American Medical Association which sets rules for ethics, conflicts, disciplinary action, and accreditation in medicine.

 BBB National Programs is an example of an organization that houses multiple SROs, such as the Children's Advertising Review Unit, (CARU) and the National Advertising Division (NAD), formerly known as the Advertising Self-Regulatory Council, which is the U.S. advertising industry's self-regulatory body.
 In addition to setting guidelines, these programs provide third-party accountability and dispute resolution services to companies, outside and in-house counsel, consumers, and others in arenas such as privacy, advertising, data collection, child-directed marketing, and more.

+Canada

+Ontario

+A self-regulatory organization (SRO) is an entity that is organized for the purpose of regulating the operations and the standards of practice and business conduct of its members and their representatives with a view to promoting the protection of investors and the public interest.

+Examples

+The Canadian Investment Regulatory Organization is an example of an SRO operating within Ontario.